fardeen9983/Ultimate-Dux/Languages/Python/Frameworks/Cross-Platform GUI/Kivy/Readme.md

 The `touch` param returns the position of the touch with `spos` giving relative and `pos` giving the absolute position of the motion event.

 **Note**: Not returning the super method in these callbacks would result in the default motion event action being disabled.
-But it also enables you to modify default behaviour too, like the change in colour when the button is pressed.
+But it also enables you to modify default behavior too, like the change in color when the button is pressed.

 ### **Notes**

 - **Coloring** :

-  Colours in Kivy widgets are based on RGBA scheme with values for Red, Green and Blue colours ranging between `-1.0 to 1.0`.
+  Colors in Kivy widgets are based on the RGBA scheme with values for Red, Green, and Blue colors ranging between `-1.0 to 1.0`.
 For Alpha, we have range `0 to 1.`

 - **Positioning** :

-  It is important to note that while you can give specific positions in X and Y axis for widgets in your Layout, you cannot do the same for global styling.
+  It is important to note that while you can give specific positions in the X and Y axis for widgets in your Layout, you cannot do the same for global styling.
 In that case, we have to use `pos_hint` in place of `pos`.

 - **States** :

   Widgets like Button have states which can be accessed through the `state` property of the widget.

-  For Example, The Button widget has two states
+  For Example, The Button widget has two states.

   | State  | Meaning              |
   | ------ | -------------------- |